 Top Tips for Guinea Pig Winter Care

 Winter can bring a range of problems to our much loved guinea pigs, these can include health problems such as skin and respiratory conditions.
-Behaviour can also be affected greatly so it is important to be fully set for guinea piggy winter care.
+Behaviour can also be affected greatly so it is important to be fully set to care for your guinea pigs in winter.

 Companionship & Behaviour